Brazil training questioned, players must improve

 Manager Luiz Felipe Scolari has long known his starting 11 and that team beat Croatia 3-1 in the tournament opener.
 He made one change to the side that drew 0-0- with Mexico, bringing in Ramires for Hulk, who had been suffering with a thigh injury.

-Scolari led a technical training session on Friday, at which players practiced drills as separate defensive and attacking units.
+Scolari led a technical training session on Friday, at which players practised drills as separate defensive and attacking units.

 The squad had a day off after the scoreless draw in Fortaleza and the first team were spared training on Thursday because of heavy rain.